jasp-stats/jasp-desktop/Resources/Help/analyses/reliabilityanalysis.md

 ### Advanced Options
 - Missing Values:
-  - Exclude cases analysis by analysis: In case of multiple correlations tests within a single analysis, each test will be conducted using all cases with valid data for the variables for the particular test.
+  - Exclude cases per dependent variable: In case of multiple correlations tests within a single analysis, each test will be conducted using all cases with valid data for the variables for the particular test.
  Sample sizes may therefore vary across the tests.
   - Exclude cases listwise: In case of multiple correlation tests within a single analysis, each test will be conducted using only cases with valid data for all variables.
 Sample size is therefore constant across the tests.
 - Confidence Interval: